EQWorks/python-curriculum/ff-outro.md

 ## git

 Among many tools that support the open-source software ecosystem, `git` is the most popular one that provides efficient ways to distribute and manage source code.
-Its decentralized nature allows every contributor to fully access the working copy and the entire change history and derivatives.
+Its decentralized nature allows every contributor to access the entire working copy and change history.

 The collaboration happens in a peer-to-peer fashion.
 Collaborators branch out the source code to implement new features or issue fixes.
-Upon concluding the implementation, the contributor requests to merge back to the mainstream working copy of the source code, attract others to review, and offer suggestions to improve.
+Once satisfied with the implementation, the contributor sends a request to add their changes to the mainstream working copy and get others to review and offer suggestions - similar to Google Docs in the suggesting mode.
 When enough contributors reach a consensus, the implementation gets merged back to the mainstream.
 During this process, automation allows contributors to not waste time on trivial problems such as code-style differences and logical flaws.
 After the merge, it is common to see automated deployment or release of the software to a designated audience.

 ![branching](https://user-images.githubusercontent.com/2837532/108411648-e0107300-71f6-11eb-8148-d66dbd4d19d5.png)

 (From [Understanding the GitHub flow](https://guides.github.com/introduction/flow/))

-When unresolvable disagreements break out, one can maintain the branch derivative as a permanent _fork_ to evolve the software project to a different trajectory.
+When unresolvable disagreements break out, one can maintain a branch as a permanent _fork_ to evolve the project to a different trajectory.
 The practice of forking is why we have a diverse number of Linux distributions.

 ![linux distros](https://specials-images.forbesimg.com/imageserve/5dc1a7ccca425400079c78c4/960x0.jpg?fit=scale)